kumuluz/kumuluzee-samples/jax-rs/README.md

-# KumuluzEE JAX-RS sample
+# KumuluzEE JAX-RS REST service sample

-> JAX-RS usage sample with KumuluzEE

-This sample demonstrates how to configure and use Java EE JAX-RS technologies using KumuluzEE.
+> Develop a REST service using standard JAX-RS 2 API and pack it as a KumuluzEE microservice

+The objective of this sample is to show how to develop a REST service using standard JAX-RS 2 API and pack it as a KumuluzEE microservice.
+The tutorial will guide you through the necessary steps.
+You will add KumuluzEE dependencies into pom.xml.
+To develop the rEST service, you will use the standard JAX-RS 2 API.
+Required knowledge: basic familiarity with JAX-RS 2 and basic concepts of REST and JSON.
 ## Requirements

 In order to run this example you will need the following: